koding/tunnel/README.md

   "signatureKey": "secretkey",
   "allowedHosts": ["^.*\\.your-public-domain\\.com$"],
   "allowedClients": ["1234"],
-  "controlPath" : "/customControlPath"
+  "controlPath" : "/customControlPath",
+  "controlMethod": "POST"
 }
 ```
-* `debug` enable more human-readable log format
+* `debug` Enable more human-readable log format
 * `listen` IP and port to listen to for incoming connections.
-This includes both control connections from clients and requests from web thus needs to be allowed by firewall
+This includes both control connections from clients and requests from the Web thus needs to be allowed by firewall
 * `signatureKey` A secret key you share between server and clients.
 Client will use it to sign identifier while communicating with server
 * `allowedHosts` List of regex rules to filter allowed domains names.
 If requested URL didn't match any it will fail with `error 400`
 * `allowedClient` List of client IDs allowed to use this server.
 If this list is empty then any client with valid signature will be allowed to connect
 * `controlPath` Use custom path for control protocol if default (`/_controlPath`) interferes with your needs.
 Leave empty or remove from config to use default value
+* `controlMethod` Custom HTTP method of control call.
+The default is `POST`.

 #### Run server
 `server -c path/to/config.json` or just `server` if the `config.json` is in the same directory